 1. The fish that says “Oh my gosh!
-Nemo’s swimming out to sea!” is named Kathy:
+Nemo’s swimming out to sea!” has a name.
+It’s Kathy:

 2. The reason the name on the diver’s goggles is P. Sherman is due to the fact that a large part of the film’s crew was Filipino, and “fisherman” apparently sounds a lot like “P. Sherman” in a Filipino accent: